mhinkie/ShorDiscreteLog/README.md

 and the Appendix of
 "A Quantum “Magic Box” for the Discrete Logarithm Problem" (Burton S. Kaliski Jr.)

+#### Requirements
+Qiskit (Version 0.36.2) and Numpy for the implementations.
+Sympy and Pytest for the tests.

 ## Modular Exponentiation
 The repository contains three gates performing modular exponentiation: